 God loves a prompt to do it, cheerful giver.
 When you invite a guest over then complain about it, you’ve proven to God and yourself that you’re NOT a cheerful giver.

 The Bible tells us that God is unwilling to abandon a cheerful giver.
-Which means, if you cheerfully invite others into your home, God will give you want you need.
+Which means, if you cheerfully invite others into your home, God will give you want you need to host them!

 “Let each one [give] as he has made up his own mind and purposed in his heart, not reluctantly or sorrowfully or under compulsion, for God loves (He takes pleasure in, prizes above other things, and is unwilling to abandon or to do without) a cheerful (joyous, “prompt to do it”) giver [whose heart is in his giving].” ~ 2 Corinthians 9: 7 (AMPC)